apache/servicecomb-website/_posts/2017-07-17-tracing-with-servicecomb.md

 Microservice architecture solves many problems of monolithic applications, but it also comes with costs.
 Request latencies due to network instability is one of the prices we have to pay.

-In monolithic applications, modules are all running in one process and there's no such thing as communication issues among modules.
+In monolithic applications, modules are all running in one process and there\'s no such thing as communication issues among modules.
 However, with microservice architecture, services are communicating through a network and we have to deal with all network related issues, such as delays, timeouts, and partition.